 As discussed elsewhere, the general position when an interest is granted under an employee share scheme (i.e. an ESS interest) is that:

-- The you (being the employee) will be taxed on any ‘discount‘ you receives at the time you acquire an ESS interest, unless you qualify to defer the taxing point to a time in the future under the ESS provisions; and
+- You (being the employee) will be taxed on any ‘discount‘ you receive at the time you acquire an ESS interest, unless you qualify to defer the taxing point to a time in the future under the ESS provisions; and

 - If you qualify for deferral, then when the deferral comes to an end, the difference between the market value at that time, and what you paid for the ESS interest, will be taxable as ordinary income, i.e. you will pay full marginal rates at that later time.

 You will get a better tax outcome if the ESS qualifies for the ‘start-up concession’.

 What is the benefit of qualifying for the start-up concession?

 If you qualify for the start-up concession, then:

 - Any ‘discount’ the employee receives when they acquire the ESS interest will not be taxable to the employee at the time of grant;

 - The employee will hold the ESS interest on capital account, and may therefore qualify for the 50% CGT discount on a later disposal of the ESS interest;